 And learning to budget is no exception to this.
 We have already touched on many beginners making the mistake of balancing their budget poorly, and not allowing themselves enough ‘fun’ money.

-But what other mistakes do beginners make when budgeting?
+But what other mistakes do beginners make when trying to create their budgeting system?

 1. Aiming For The Perfect Budget